lazarusfree/SecureFileVault/README.md

 A standalone Java application for a Software Security group project.
 This app allows users to register, log in securely, and encrypt/decrypt local files.
 It also tracks every user action in an audit log for security accountability.

+ENSURE THAT YOU ARE RUNNING ATLEAST JAVA 21.

 ## 🚀 Features

 * **Secure Authentication:** User passwords are hashed using **BCrypt** (salted automatically) before being stored in SQLite.
 No plain text passwords are ever saved.